hman523/SampleCTF/README.md

-#SampleCTF

-Here's a little CTF I designed to practice designing CTFs.
-There are only a few puzzels but some are much harder than others.
-In terms of difficulty, the order goes hiddenmessage, cypher, crazylist,hashfun, encrypt, then otherhidden with hiddenmessage being the easiest.
+# Capture the Flag
+Each folder contains a hidden message, which you, as a Linux command-line genius, should be able to solve with a few commands.

+The puzzles are ordered in level of difficulty, but you can solve them in any order.

 Have fun and good luck!